-Combination therapy with HMG-CoA reductase inhibitors should be used with caution and patients monitored closely for signs of muscle toxicity (See section 4.4 Special warnings and precautions for use).
+The risk of severe muscle toxicity may be increased if the drug is administered in combination with another fibrate or an HMG-CoA reductase inhibitor.
+This combination therapy should be used with caution and patients should be monitored closely for signs of muscle toxicity (See 4.4 Special warnings and precautions for use)

+Glitazones:

-Glitazones: Some cases of reversible paradoxical reduction of HDL-cholesterol have been reported during concomitant administration of fenofibrate and glitazones.
+Some cases of reversible paradoxical reduction of HDL-cholesterol have been reported during concomitant administration of fenofibrate and glitazones.
 Therefore, it is recommended to monitor HDL-cholesterol if one of these components is added to the other and stopping of either therapy if HDL-cholesterol is too low.

-Cytochrome P450 enzymes: In vitro studies using human liver microsomes indicate that fenofibrate and fenofibric acid are not inhibitors of cytochrome (CYP) P450 isoforms CYP3A4, CYP2D6, CYP2E1, or CYP1A2.
+Cytochrome P450 enzymes:

+In vitro studies using human liver microsomes indicate that fenofibrate and fenofibric acid are not inhibitors of cytochrome (CYP) P450 isoforms CYP3A4, CYP2D6, CYP2E1, or CYP1A2.
 They are weak inhibitors of CYP2C19 and CYP2A6, and mild-to-moderate inhibitors of CYP2C9 at therapeutic concentrations.

 Patients co-administered fenofibrate and CYP2C19, CYP2A6, and especially CYP2C9 metabolised drugs with a narrow therapeutic index should be carefully monitored and, if necessary, dose adjustment of these drugs is recommended.

-4.6.
-Fertility, Pregnancy and Lactation
+4.6 Fertility, pregnancy and lactation

 Fertility: Reversible effects on fertility have been observed in animals (see section 5.3).
-There are no clinical data on fertility from the use of LIPANTHYL® PENTA 145.
+There are no clinical data on fertility from the use of LIPANTHYL SUPRA 160 mg.

 Pregnancy: There are no adequate data from the use of fenofibrate in pregnant women.
 Animal studies have not demonstrated any teratogenic effects.
-Embryotoxic effects have been shown at doses in the range of maternal toxicity (see section 5.3 Preclinical safety data).
+Embryotoxic effects have been shown at doses in the range of maternal toxicity.
 The potential risk for humans is unknown.
-Therefore, fenofibrate should only be used during pregnancy after a careful benefit/risk assessment.
+Therefore, LIPANTHYL SUPRA 160 mg should only be used during pregnancy after a careful benefit/risk assessment.

 Lactation: It is unknown whether fenofibrate and/or its metabolites are excreted in human milk.
 A risk to the suckling child cannot be excluded.
-Therefore fenofibrate should not be used during breast-feeding.
+Therefore, LIPANTHYL SUPRA 160 mg should not be used during breast-feeding.

-4.7.
-Effects on the ability to drive and use machines
+4.7 Effects on the ability to drive and use machines

-LIPANTHYL® PENTA 145, film-coated tablet has no influence on the ability to drive and use machines.
+LIPANTHYL SUPRA 160 has no or negligible influence on the ability to drive and use machines.

-4.8.
-Undesirable effects
+4.8 Undesirable Effects

-The most commonly reported ADRs during LIPANTHYL® PENTA 145 therapy are digestive, gastric or intestinal disorders.
+The most commonly reported ADRs during LIPANTHYL SUPRA 160 mg therapy are digestive, gastric or intestinal disorders.

-The following undesirable effects have been observed during placebo-controlled clinical trials (n=2344) with the below indicated frequencies:
+The following undesirable effects have been observed during placebo-controlled clinical trials (n=2344) with the below indicated frequencies.

-MedDra system organ class Very Common (≥1/10) Common (≥1/100, <1/10) Uncommon (≥1/1,000, <1/100); Rare (≥1/10,000, <1/1,000) Very rare (<1/10,000) , including isolated reports Blood and lymphatic system disorders Haemoglobin decreased White blood cell count decreased Immune System disorder Hypersensitivity (including anaphylactic reactions) Nervous system disorders Headache ,

-Vascular disorders Thromboembolism (pulmonary embolism, deep vein thrombosis) Gastrointestinal disorders Gastrointestinal signs and symptoms (abdominal pain, nausea, vomiting, diarrhoea, flatulence) Pancreatitis Hepatobiliary disorders Transaminases increased (see section 4.4) Cholelithiasis (see section 4.4) Hepatitis Skin and subcutaneous tissue disorders Cutaneous hypersensitivity (e.g. rashes, pruritus, urticaria) Alopecia Photosensitivity reactions Musculoskeletal connective tissue and bone disorders Muscle disorders (e.g myalgia, myositis, muscular spasms and weakness) Reproductive system and breast disorders Sexual dysfunction Investigations Blood Homocysteine level increased Blood creatinine increased Blood urea increased
+MedDra system organ class Very Common (≥1/10) Common (≥1/100, <1/10) Uncommon (≥1/1,000, <1/100); Rare (≥1/10,000, <1/1,000) Very rare (<1/10,000) , including isolated reports Blood and lymphatic system disorders Haemoglobin decreased White blood cell count decreased Immune System disorder Hypersensitivity (including anaphylactic reactions) Nervous system disorders Headache Vascular disorders Thromboembolism (pulmonary embolism, deep vein thrombosis) Gastrointestinal disorders Gastrointestinal signs and symptoms (abdominal pain, nausea, vomiting, diarrhoea, Pancreatitis flatulence) Hepatobiliary disorders Transaminases increased (see section 4.4) Cholelithiasis (see section 4.4) Hepatitis Skin and subcutaneous tissue disorders Cutaneous hypersensitivity (e.g. rashes, pruritus, urticaria) Alopecia Photosensitivity reactions Musculoskeletal connective tissue and bone disorders Muscle disorders (e.g myalgia, myositis, muscular spasms and weakness) Reproductive system and breast disorders Sexual dysfunction Investigations Blood Homocysteine level increased Blood creatinine increased Blood urea increased

-^{} In the FIELD study, a randomized placebo-controlled trial performed in 9795 patients with type 2 diabetes mellitus, a statistically significant increase in pancreatitis cases was observed in patients receiving fenofibrate versus patients receiving placebo (0.8 % versus 0.5 %; p = 0.031).
+In the FIELD-study, a randomized placebo-controlled trial performed in 9795 patients with type 2 diabetes mellitus, a statistically significant increase in pancreatitis cases was observed in patients receiving fenofibrate versus patients receiving placebo (0.8% versus 0.5%; p = 0.031).